Controversial 'Abortion Reversal' Regimen Is Put To The Test

 Creinin's study, approved by the UC Davis institutional review board in December, has been registered with ClinicalTrials.gov, which tracks medical research.

 The study is slated to involve 40 women who are between 44 and 63 days of pregnancy and are seeking to have a surgical abortion.
-As a condition of the research, the women would have to be willing to take mifepristone, the initial pill that would normally trigger a medical abortion, and then a placebo or progesterone
+As a condition of the research, the women would have to be willing to take mifepristone, the initial pill that would normally trigger a medical abortion, and then a placebo or progesterone.

 Two weeks later, researchers will see if there's any difference in the rates of continued pregnancy.
 If progesterone can prevent the effects of mifepristone, Creinin says, he'll find that more women in the group that got progesterone are still pregnant, with a pregnancy that's progressing.